-There are a lot of different brokers and their trading conditions are always trading.
-In order to compare brokers, you need to know what makes brokers different technically, and then from that shortlist find one that suits you best.
-We only feature brokers we believe are good for the trader, so we have already started that shortlist for you.
+There are a lot of different brokers, and their trading conditions are always trading.
+To compare brokers, you need to know what makes brokers different technically, and then from that shortlist find one that suits you best.
+We only feature brokers we believe are suitable for the trader, so we have already started that shortlist for you.
 We have strict editorial guidelines for reviewing brokers that can be reviewed on our about us page.

 - Regulation is your only safety net with a broker.
-Ensure that your broker is regulated with one of the major 3 regulators I listed above and you should be fine.
-Regulated by 2 is always better than regulated by 1.
+Ensure that your broker is regulated with one of the major three regulators I listed above and you should be fine.
+Regulated by two is always better than regulated by 1.

 - Spreads on the most commonly traded currency pairs called the major currencies.
 Brokers with high spreads are hard to make a profit with, as the broker will take the first part of your profit as their fee for handling the trade.

-- The software platform support by the broker is important.
-Many brokers will use MT4 or MT5 (MetaTrader) which is a traditional industry standard, but other brokers will offer their own platforms that add on additional features like social trading that you may want.
+- The software platform support by the broker is essential.
+Many brokers will use MT4 or MT5 (MetaTrader) which is a traditional industry standard, but other brokers will offer their platforms that add on additional features like social trading that you may want.

 - Withdrawal options are central to trust and is one of the highest priorities for professional traders.
-The rules, fees, and timeline for getting your money back should be very clear.
+The rules, fees, and the timeline for getting your money back should be obvious.
 Companies that deliberately go slow here should not be engaged.

-Things I don’t worry about when choosing a broker.
+Things not to worry about when choosing a broker.

 - You don’t need 3000:1 leverage on your account if you have some sense of risk management.
 You probably are only going to use up to 100:1 leverage for most of your trades, so don’t be attracted to the broker with the highest leverage.